United Blood

 United Blood is the debut EP 7" from New York hardcore band Agnostic Front.
 It was released in 1983 on their own AF Records label.
-1000 copies in total pressed.
+1,000 copies in total were pressed.

-In 2009 Bridge9 re-released the first authorized vinyl release of Agnostic Front's "United Blood" EP in almost 14 years, to recognize the 25th anniversary since the original release of Victim in Pain in 1984.
+In 2009, Bridge9 re-released the first authorized vinyl release of United Blood in almost 14 years to recognize the 25th anniversary since the original release of Victim in Pain in 1984.